nrfconnect/sdk-nrfxlib/bsdlib/README.rst

 BSD library
 ###########

-The BSD library is Nordic Semiconductor's implementation of the BSD Socket API, which is a set of standard function calls that can be used in an application.
+The Berkeley Software Distribution (BSD) library is Nordic Semiconductor's implementation of the BSD `Socket API <https://pubs.opengroup.org/onlinepubs/9699919799/functions/socket.html>`_ , which is a set of standard function calls that can be used in an application.
 This library aims to be compatible with the BSD socket standard to simplify writing and porting of existing applications.

 The library has the following set of sockets: